dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/customizing-the-datalist-s-editing-interface-vb.md

 After adding the two DropDownLists, add a CheckBox for the discontinued state and a TextBox for the product s name.
 Set the `ID` s for the CheckBox and TextBox to `Discontinued` and `ProductName`, respectively.
 Add a RequiredFieldValidator to ensure that the user provides a value for the product s name.

 Lastly, add the Update and Cancel buttons.
-Remember that for these two buttons it is imperative that their `CommandName` properties are set to Update and Cancel , respectively.
+Remember that for these two buttons it is imperative that their `CommandName` properties are set to Update and Cancel, respectively.

 Feel free to lay out the editing interface however you like.
 I ve opted to use the same four-column `<table>` layout from the read-only interface, as the following declarative syntax and screen shot illustrates: